CyberFlameGO/svnpython/Doc/library/gl.rst

 :mod:`gl` --- *Graphics Library* interface
 ==========================================

 .. module:: gl
    :platform: IRIX
    :synopsis: Functions from the Silicon Graphics Graphics Library.
-   :deprecated:

-.. deprecated:: 2.6
-    The :mod:`gl` module has been deprecated for removal in Python 3.0.

 This module provides access to the Silicon Graphics *Graphics Library*.
 It is